ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Experimental Methodology

-{\bf Metrics.} We use the number of bit operations (BOPs) constraint for all methods following \citet{yao2021hawqv3dyadicneuralnetwork}.
-BitOPs for filter k can be represented as: $\text{BOPs}(k) = {b_w \cdot b_a \cdot |k| \cdot w_k \cdot h_k} / {s^2_k}$ where $b_w$ and $b_a$ are the bitwidths for weights and activations, $| \cdot |$ denotes the number of parameters of the filter, $w_k$, $h_k$, $s_k$ are the spatial width, height, and stride of the filter.
+{\bf Metrics.} We use the number of bit operations (BOPs, BitOPs) constraint for all methods following \citet{yao2021hawqv3dyadicneuralnetwork}.
+For example, the BitOPs of a convolution layer is $\text{BOPs}(k) = {b_w b_a \cdot |K| w h} / {s^2}$ where $b_w$ and $b_a$ are the bitwidths for weights and activations, $|K|$ is the number of parameters in the convolution filter, $w$, $h$ are the width and height of the input, and $s$ is the stride of the convolution.

 {\bf Robustness Certification.} For the evaluation, we use confidence parameters $\alpha=0.001$ for the certification of the original smoothed classifier $g$, following the setting used by RS \citep{DBLP:conf/icml/CohenRK19} and IRS \citep{IRS}.
-For policy search, we use 500 validation images, $n_0=10000$, and $n=500$ samples per image.
+For policy search, we use 500 validation images, $n_0=10000$, and $n=500$ samples/image.
 For $\eqlb$ estimation, we use $\alpha=0.001$ and $\alpha_\zeta=0.001$ on CIFAR-10, and $\alpha=0.01$ and $\alpha_\zeta=0.01$ on ImageNet.

-{\bf Evaluation.} We compare \Tool{} with state-of-the-art searching and learning-based mixed-precision quantization methods HAQ \citep{wang2019haq}, LIMPQ \citep{tang2023mixedprecision}, NIPQ \citep{shin2023nipqnoiseproxybasedintegrated} and HAWQ-V3 \citep{yao2021hawqv3dyadicneuralnetwork} and fixed-precision quantization method PACT \citep{choi2018pact}.
-To make the baseline methods work well, we added Gaussian noise for the inputs and used the accuracy metric on the perturbed inputs as described in Section \ref{sec:problem} during the policy search process.
-For certifying the original smooth classifier $g$ and quantized smooth classifier $g^P$, we used RS on 500 images each with $10^6$ samples.
+{\bf Evaluation and Baseline Comparison.} We compare \Tool{} with state-of-the-art searching and learning-based mixed-precision quantization methods HAQ \citep{wang2019haq}, LIMPQ \citep{tang2023mixedprecision}, NIPQ \citep{shin2023nipqnoiseproxybasedintegrated} and HAWQ-V3 \citep{yao2021hawqv3dyadicneuralnetwork} and fixed-precision quantization method PACT \citep{choi2018pact}.
+To ensure the baseline methods optimize for certified robustness, we added Gaussian noise to the inputs and used the accuracy metric on the Gaussian-noised inputs as described in Section \ref{sec:problem} during the policy search process, so that the quantization policy is learned based on Gaussian-noised images.
+For certifying the original smoothed classifier $g$ and quantized smoothed classifier $g^P$, we used RS on 500 images each with $10^6$ samples.